superfaceai/cli/README.md

   --dryRun                Runs without sending the actual request.
   --noColor               When set to true, disables all colored output.
   --noEmoji               When set to true, disables displaying emoji in output.
-  --profileId=<value>     (required) Profile Id in format [scope/](optional)[name] --providerName=<value>  (required) Name of the provider.
+  --noSwitch              After publish do NOT switch to the remote version of profile/map/provider --profileId=<value>     (required) Profile Id in format [scope/](optional)[name] --providerName=<value>  (required) Name of the provider.
 This argument is used to publish a map or a provider.
-  --switch                After publish user will be asked if he wants to switch to remote version of
+  --switch                After publish switch to the remote version of profile/map/provider
-                          profile/map/provider

 DESCRIPTION
   Uploads map/profile/provider to Store.
 Published file must be locally linked in super.json.
 This command runs Check